 “The coronavirus is disrupting the daily lives of many people around the world, and Wells Fargo has taken — and will continue to take — the steps needed to support our customers, employees and communities during this difficult time.
 We will continue to evaluate this fluid situation and take additional action as necessary.” — CEO Charlie Scharf

 Wells Fargo is suspending residential property foreclosure sales, evictions, and involuntary automobile repossessions.
 The company also is offering fee waivers, payment deferrals, and other expanded assistance for credit card, auto, mortgage, small business, and personal lending customers who contact the company.

-Additionally, in the interest of prioritizing employee and customer safety, Wells Fargo is temporarily closing some branches, adjusting operating hours of branches, relocating employees to busier branches, and utilizing drive up instead of lobbies where possible.
+Additionally, in the interest of prioritizing employee and customer safety, Wells Fargo is temporarily closing some branches, adjusting operating hours of branches, relocating employees to busier branches, installing see-through barriers at bank branches to make it safer for employees to serve customers, and utilizing drive up instead of lobbies where possible.
 Customers can check Wells Fargo’s branch locator for ATM locations and the status of branches and can use mobile and online banking tools almost anywhere 24 hours a day, seven days a week.